piafle3005/group3/use-cases/use-case-11.md

 ## MAIN SUCCESS SCENARIO

-1. Employee requests population's information from a specific city in a given district.
+1. Employee requests population's information about the top N populated cities in the world.
-2. Employee requests the district to get population's information from.
+2. Employee requests the N variable to get cities's information from.
-3. Employee extracts current cities' information of the given district.
+3. Employee extracts current population's information of the given N number of cities.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the district is invalid and does not exist.
+    1. Employee is informed that the N variable is invalid and report can't be produced.

 ## SUB-VARIATIONS